If unfinished projects keep you worrying & planning at night, try these 4 strategies to help you get stuff done so you can get to sleep already.

 To settle your mind to sleep, you need to be able to focus it on a single task.
 Incidentally, this is one of the reasons why your sleep depends on meditation.

-- you’re more likely to accomplish what you wanted to in your day
+- you’re more likely to accomplish what you want to during your day

 - you’re less likely to have unfinished tasks or projects running through your head at night

-- you’ve trained your mind to be focused, which come in handy when rest & sleep IS your focus
+- you train your mind to focus, which comes in handy when rest &/or sleep IS your focus

 Which strategy will you try this week?
 Comment below & let me know!